Zak Noyle: Early life

 Noyle is a third generation professional photographer.
 His father, Ric Noyle is a commercial photographer in Hawaii and his grandfather shot with the first 3D camera and was an aerial photographer during World War II.
 Growing up in the Hawaiian Islands, Noyle quickly developed a passion for the ocean.
 He became a state champion swimmer while attending Punahou School and was a contributing staff photographer for Transworld Surf Magazine.

 Noyle's experience with surf and wave photography started when he began taking a disposable camera into the water at Sandy Beach to photograph his friends.

 Career

 In 2010, he became a staff photographer with Surfer Magazine, and became the magazine’s senior staff photographer when he was 25 years old.
 His work has appeared in magazines ESPN The Magazine, Sports Illustrated, National Geographic and in advertisements for companies such as Billabong and Chanel.
 Noyle's professional career has taken him to Indonesia, Tahiti, Hawaii, Japan, California, Australia and Hong Kong, and for clients Lulu Lemon, Chanel, Iron Man Triathlon, Red Bull, surf competitions and more.

-Professional surfer Jamie 0'Brien said of Noyle, “He pictures what he wants in his head and then he captures it on camera.
+Professional surfer Jamie O'Brien said of Noyle, “He pictures what he wants in his head and then he captures it on camera.
 It's a mind game, I think it's awesome.”

 In 2014, Noyle created a free educational workshop for aspiring surf and wave photographers called The Aquatography Workshops.
 This annual workshop covers all areas of underwater photography.